 Each year in Middle School kicks off with an overnight trip to White Mountains for team-building.

-Students look forward to starting new languages in Middle School: French in sixth grade and Spanish in seventh grade.
+Students look forward to starting new languages in Middle School: French or Spanish in sixth grade.

 Seventh- and eighth-graders treasure their Chromebooks, which are issued in the fall from school like textbooks.